For improved web security, never create WordPress sites with the user name “admin”.

 phpMyAdmin databases

 The username is located in the “user login” column.
-To edit the user name simply double-click on this text you want to change …
+To edit the user name just double-click on the text you want to change …

-Log out of your server if you’re finished and return to your WordPress site.
+Log out of your server when you’re done and return to your WordPress site.
 You will probably find that your session is expired.
-If so, log in again with your new administration login details …
+If so, log in again with your new administration credentials …

-You should see that your user name has been updated.
-However, your site will probably still be displaying the previous “nickname” …
+You will see that the user name has been updated.
+However, your site will probably still display the previous “nickname” …

-To choose a new “nickname”, open your Users section and click the Edit link below the username …
+To change the “nickname”, access your Users screen and click the Edit link below your user name …

-You can also reach your Profile section by clicking on the Edit My Profile link in the “Howdy, User” screen …
+You can also reach the Profile section if you click on the Edit My Profile link in the “Howdy, User” box …

 Click Update Profile to save your new settings …